Francesca Sciandra

 Certificate in Trauma Informed Practice, Holistic Trauma Course, Weekend University

-Certificate in Online Therapy, The National College of Hypnosis & Psychotherapy
+Certificate in Online Therapy, The National College of Hypnosis and Psychotherapy

 Certificate in Hypnotherapy Supervision, Yorkshire Hypnotherapy Training